avocado-framework/avocado/docs/source/guides/contributor/chapters/runners.rst

   e.
 Monitor the queue and the test process until it finishes or needs
      to be terminated.

-Having to describe the "Test factory" as Python class and its parameters, besides increasing the complexity for new types of tests, severely limits or prevents some of goals for the N(ext)Runner architecture listed earlier.
+Having to describe the "Test factory" as Python classes and its parameters, besides increasing the complexity for new types of tests, severely limits or prevents some of goals for the N(ext)Runner architecture listed earlier.
 It should be clear that: